 If you want to freeze it, transfer the completely cooled sauce to ice boxes.
-Once it’s frozen, take out and pack in a zip lock bag and freeze further.
-So when you need them, just remove that amount of ice cubes and thaw that before adding to your stir fry.
+Once it's frozen, take it out and pack it in a zip lock bag and freeze it further.
+So when you need them, just remove that amount of ice cubes and thaw that before adding them to your stir fry.
 No need to thaw the whole jar of sauce.
-You can keep them for a good 2 – 3 months in the freezer.
+You can keep them for a good 2 - 3 months in the freezer.

-Vegetable stir fry using this garlic sauce
+Vegetable stir fry using Chinese garlic sauce aka brown stir-fry sauce

 Heat vegetable oil in a pan.
-Add onions, broccoli, carrots, peppers to the pan.
+Add onions, broccoli, carrots, and peppers to the pan.
 You can also add some pressed and diced tofu along with veggies.
 Flip tofu using tongs so that all sides are cooked.